Üsküdar University: Libraries

 The university's libraries collectively hold 86,475 printed books, 1,114,627 e-books, 68,422 e-journals, 3,187 theses, 70 video tutorials, 473 CDs, and 22 subscribed databases.
 The total library space is 7,974 m², with a seating capacity of 3,507.

-Continuous Education Application and Research Center

-The Continuous Education Application and Research Center (ÜSEM) of Üsküdar University is an institution that works to make accurate information accessible, understandable, and usable. ÜSEM aims to open new windows in the lives of participants through the educational programs it offers within the university.
-It focuses on ensuring that individuals continuously and actively use their existing skills and abilities while providing opportunities to acquire new knowledge and integrate this knowledge into their lives.

-BrainPark

-Under the Directorate of R&D and Innovation Policies (ARGEYEP) of Üsküdar University, BrainPark Technology Transfer Office and BrainPark Incubation Center serve as an incubation hub that provides support to young people in the fields of entrepreneurship and commerce, while also organizing training programs.
-These centers aim to grow the university's R&D, Innovation, and Entrepreneurship Ecosystem, increase the university’s R&D outputs, and facilitate the transfer of generated knowledge and technology.

 Science and Idea Festival

 Since 2014, the Science and Idea Festival has been organized annually at Üsküdar University, where high school students participate.
 The festival, which combines fun with science, aims to encourage young people to develop creative projects and conduct scientific research under the supervision of project mentors in the fields of Social Sciences, Science and Technology, and Health Sciences.
 The festival also aims to contribute to the development of multifaceted thinking and entrepreneurial skills.
 Prizes are awarded to the projects that rank highly in the festival.

 High Human Values Awards

 Since 2016, the rectorate of Üsküdar University has been awarding the High Human Values Award annually to individuals who have contributed to society in areas such as Transformational Leadership, Social Empathy, and Contribution to Democracy Culture, becoming role models in the community.